[updated June 2019]

 Set on a 46-acre farm by the bay, the inn is a culinary destination.
 Each night, the restaurant hosts a special farm dinner with an all-you-can-eat oyster hour followed by a family-style, six-course meal.
 Everyone gathers at FireWorks, the inn’s restaurant, at communal butcher-block tables to share food prepped in the open kitchen.
 The menu changes every day, based on what’s fresh from the organic farm and from a roster of Prince Edward Island farmers, fishermen, foragers and culinary artisans.

+Shellfish is a staple of Prince Edward Island food.
 In Colville Bay, young bivalves spend up to five years slowly maturing into market-ready oysters, while the nutrient-filled currents continually flush and feed them.
 The Colville Bay Oyster Company still uses manual cultivation; all of the oysters are harvested, graded and packed by hand.

 PEI State Park